Does Heat Therapy Ease Sciatica Pain?

 There are several causes of sciatica.
 The main cause is a medical condition known as lumbar disc herniation.
 It happens when the disc directly compresses the nerve.
 Other causes of sciatica include lumbar spinal stenosis, piriformis syndrome, spondylolisthesis, as well as any of the numerous activities that can lead to inflammation or irritation of the sciatic nerve.

 A lot of methods are being used to treat sciatica.
-They include yoga, medication, exercise, acupuncture, cold and hot therapies, and even evasive (surgical methods).
+They include yoga, meditation, exercise, acupuncture, cold and hot therapies, and even evasive surgical methods.
 While some of these methods are a little on the high side, other methods, such as exercise and hot and cold therapy are cheap and quite effective.
 Hot therapy is especially relied on by a lot of people to ease their pain.

 It is quite unlikely that this is the first time you will be hearing about the efficacy of heat therapy, even if you might have doubted the claim on previous occasions.
 However, you will be surprised at how effective the method is.
 Heat therapy implies a warm temperature, rather than a hot temperature.
 If the temperature is too hot, you can receive a burn.